Jupiter at east quadrature July 6

 Want to know more?
 Click here

-Bottom line: Look for Jupiter – the brightest object in the evening sky, with the exception of the moon – as it stands at eastern quadrature, or 90 degrees east of the sun, on June 4, 2016.
-At eastern quadrature, Jupiter is highest in the sky around the time of sunset.
+Bottom line: Look for Jupiter – the brightest object in the evening sky, with the exception of the moon – as it stands at eastern quadrature, or 90 degrees east of the sun, on July 6, 2017.
+At eastern quadrature, Jupiter is highest in the sky around 6 p.m. local time.